On Saturday and Sunday November 5-6, 15 local artists will be opening their studios for the inaugural Lithgow Hartley Artists’ Trail.

 Around in Mort’s Estate, Linda Hine in Sutcliffe St does paintings, drawings, prints and cards, sewing and craft; David Newman White at Karingal Studio in Laidley St works in painting, drawing and mixed media, specialising in portraits and figures.
 Up the road in Hay St, Oakey Park, you’ll find Jannine Smith’s lovely craftworks – hand stitch, embroidery, paper works, and recycled textiles.

 Then along State Mine Gully Rd, you can find blacksmith Philip Spark working at the forge making sculptural and functional metal art in the old State Mine Heritage Museum.
-This is a really amazing artistic space with the aura of Lithgow’s industrial past mixes with a sense of excitement for the artistic future.
+This is a really amazing artistic space where the aura of Lithgow’s industrial past mixes with a sense of excitement for the artistic future.

 The studios are open both days 10am-4pm.
 Brochures, with maps, are available at the Lithgow Tourist Information Centre and at most cafes and many shops in the area.
 You can also find all the information you need to enjoy the art trail on the Lithgow Hartley Artists in Action Facebook page: https://www.facebook.com/lithgowhartleyartistsinaction/.